Can I become a foster parent?

 Not at all.
 We welcome applications from married couples, in a civil partnership or cohabiting, and single people.
 We need foster parents from different backgrounds to complement the diverse backgrounds of the children we need to foster.

-I'm in my late 50's.
-Am I too old to foster?
+Am I too old to be a foster parent?

 No. As long as you are in good health and fit enough to care for children, you can apply.
 The experience that comes with age can be a great asset.